Developer Guide

 Having two levels of checks ensures that the working “date” type objects are less bug prone, when using the specific

 “date” type object for their designated usages.
-This makes features such as after
+This makes features such as after or within return valid entries

 when used, instead of an invalid or unexpected entry.